Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_hpc_notes.md

   spack install --reuse zlib
   ```

-  Will now install the package `zlib` by downloading and compiling it. `--reuse` tells spack to reuse already existing packages if possible
+  This installs the package `zlib` by downloading and compiling it. `--reuse` tells spack to reuse already existing packages if possible

   ```bash
   spack find
   ```

-  will show `zlib` being available now and only `zlib` as the preinstalled software has not been used/added to the root environment of Spack yet.
+  Checks the root environment and should show `zlib` being available now.
+Only `zlib` should be shown even if preinstalled software  was found by `spack external find`.
+These external packages have not been added to the root environment of Spack **explicity** yet and thus do not show up..

 - Create base package (boilerplate)